Ask About The Pictures Before They Vanish

 What is the best way to preserve family photos?

-Digitize the image, back it up, add names and stories, and share copies with family members.
+Digitize the front and back of the image (if it has handwritten notes), back up the originals, add names and stories, and share copies with family members.
 A scanned photo preserves the picture.
 A labeled photo with a story preserves the history.